FEATURE: A Visit and Interview With TEEN VOGUE

 Contemplating how fashion and politics have become equally important to Teen Vogue readers.

 After our interview, Melanie took us on a brief tour of their 29th floor offices.
-Clean and white, the office was a bright and spacious “cubical farm,” whose windows offer panoramic views of lower Manhattan.
+Clean and white done by commercial cleaners, the office was a bright and spacious “cubical farm,” whose windows offer panoramic views of lower Manhattan.
 On our way out, Terron Moore made sure to give his business card to our group, encouraging all interested student journalists to pitch stories to him for possible publication on the magazine’s website.
 All three Conde Nast staffers were very generous with their time, answering questions for the fifteen MCSM students, male and female, who came out for this trip.
 The condensed version of our editorial interview appears below.

 # # #